oracle-livelabs/oci-migration/ecc-developer-hol/query/poweruserpersonalization/poweruserpersonalization.md

 ## Task 3: Personalize Account Analysis dashboard

-**Goal**:: Investigate and act to maintain the accuracy of financial records
+**Goal**: Investigate and act to maintain the accuracy of financial records

 1. Login to EBS apps (Navigate to http://apps.example.com:8000) with below credentials